 To learn more about SQL statements, check out our tutorials How to Use the Limit Statement in SQL and When to Use the SQL CASE Statement.

-You can also watch our explainer videos or simply continue to the next tutorial to understand how to manipulate data and use operators in SQL.
+You can continue to the next tutorial to understand how to manipulate data and use operators in SQL.

 Eager to hone your SQL skills?
-Learn how to put theory into practice with our hands-on tutorials!
+Take our SQL course.

 Next Tutorial: Working with Operators in SQL